-2. Disproportionate housing allocation of development in the Blythe and South Shirley area

-- 2.1 The Plan proposes to locate approximately 36% of all proposed new housing that the Plan Review adds to the Borough in South Shirley/Blythe Ward.
-This is an inordinate amount compared with elsewhere in the Borough, so does not contribute to geographical distribution.
-We consider that this is an excessive burden placed on such a small area without the ability to improve the road network accordingly.
+3. Disproportionate housing allocation of development in the Blythe and South Shirley area with elsewhere in the Borough, so does not contribute to geographical distribution.
+I consider that this is an excessive burden placed on such a small area without the ability to improve the road network accordingly.
 Largely we agree with the Vision but think that the idea for housing and moving between housing and workplace is flawed.
-We particularly object to large percentage of housing around the Blythe area which has already taken a considerable amount of development between 2011-2018 being 2,250 dwellings given planning permission (see SMBC information at Appendix 1.)
-Tidbury Green has seen a considerable amount of new development Dickens Heath has increased from the original design of 850 dwellings to approximately 1,800 units today.
-However, the roads and infrastructure have not been improved to accommodate this increase. - 2.2 In the NPPF2 (reissued 2019) Para.
-104 states that "Planning policies should:
+I particularly object to large percentage of housing around the Blythe area which has already taken a considerable amount of development between 2011-2018 being 2,250 dwellings given planning permission.
+Dickens Heath has increased from the original design of 850 dwellings to approximately 1,800 units today.
+However, the roads and infrastructure have not been improved to accommodate this increase.

-"support an appropriate mix of uses across an area, and within larger scale sites, to minimise the number and length of journeys needed for employment, shopping, leisure, education and other activities."
+3.1 The Plan proposes to locate approximately 36% of all proposed new housing that the Plan Review adds to the Borough in South Shirley/Blythe Ward.
+This is an inordinate amount compared a) support an appropriate mix of uses across an area, and within larger scale sites, to minimise the number and length of journeys needed for employment, shopping, leisure, education and other activities."
 As there is very little local employment in this area commuting to places of work creates traffic jams during peak times, and there is a large proposed housing allocation for the Blythe area, the proposals do not conform to this Policy.